jilljenn/slides/ectel2022.md

 We want to generate data under this format, using existing data.

-# Item response theory for response pattern generation
+# Item response theory (IRT) for response pattern generation

-Well known model (Rasch, 1961)
+Well known model (Rasch, 1961) denoted by IRT

 Ex. $r_{ij}$ is 1 if user $i$ gets a positive outcome on action (item) $j$